-When Anne Wilder, her intimate friend and alleged lover, asked her about her attraction for death, Anne Sexton replied with a long, heartfelt letter.
+When Anne Wilder, her intimate friend, and alleged lover, asked her about her attraction to death, Anne Sexton replied with a long, heartfelt letter.
 In the same envelope, as an attachment, there was Wanting to Die, the poem that portrays Sexton’s relationship with suicidal thoughts.
 This text was included in Live or Die, one of the most famous collections of her literary career.
 With that book, Sexton was awarded The Pulitzer Prize for Poetry in 1967.

 An immersive opening

 Since you ask, most days I cannot remember.

 I walk in my clothing, unmarked by that voyage.